snorkman88/suntastic/README.md

 In contrast to linear chargers, MPPT chargers excel in extracting energy from solar panels under conditions such as partial shading, changing light angles, and fluctuating weather conditions.
 This adaptability is crucial for maximizing energy harvesting in real-world scenarios.
 By efficiently managing the charging process, MPPT helps prevent overcharging or undercharging of the accumulators in small IoT devices.
 This contributes to extending the overall lifespan of the battery, reducing the frequency of maintenance or battery replacement, and enhancing the device's reliability.

+### Reduce the current consumption of all the additional electronics
+The recommended Wisblock base board RAK19007 contains extra electronics that are not really necessary once the RAK4631 core module has been correctly configured and flashed.
+This extra electronics however, do imply extra power consumption.

+Once the core is flashed it only needs a proper 3.3V power source.

 ### Supercapacitors as main energy storage
 Another point that motivated the start of this project is the use of supercapacitors instead of conventional LiPo or LiFePo batteries.
 Whether supercapacitors are better than batteries for IoT devices depends on the specific requirements of the application.
 Here are some factors to consider: